Future City: Lazika 2121 -- Georgian City of Frog Laws

 The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow overcome all environmental challenges and become super-ecofriendly.
 This month, we highlight the future of the proposed new Georgian city of Lazika on the Black Sea coast.

-The Georgian government planned to build a brand new city of a half-a-million people completely from scratch on a swamp beside the Black Sea.
-It’s been named Lazika, the ancient Greek name for this part of Eastern Europe.
+In the earliest years of the 21st century, the Georgian government planned to build a brand new city of a half-a-million people completely from scratch on a swamp beside the Black Sea.
+It was to be named Lazika, the ancient Greek name for this part of far-eastern Europe.

 Building cities on swamplands certainly has historical precedence; Rome, Bangkok, St Petersburg, Rio De Janeiro, New Orleans, Dublin -- all were built on swamps.
 Sometimes this was because the swamp served to deter invaders, at other times it was because swamp zones happened to be in useful locations for maritime trade.